Andy Todd (footballer, born 1974): Blackburn Rovers

 Ahead of the 2006–07 season, Todd announced his intention to stay at Blackburn Rovers, having fallen out of favour with Hughes.
 However in the opening game of the season, he received a straight red card in the last minute of the game, as the club lose 3–0 against Portsmouth.
 After the match, his red card was rescinded by the FA.
 However, Todd was dropped from the squad by manager Hughes after he began to prefer using Nelsen and André Ooijer and told him to fight for his place in the first team.
-While on the sidelined, Todd's name came up in the 2006 allegations of corruption in English football.
+While on the sidelines, Todd's name came up in the 2006 allegations of corruption in English football.
 Then Portsmouth manager Harry Redknapp was secretly filmed discussing the possibility of buying Todd with agent Peter Harrison, which is illegal under FA rules.
 However, the programme merely showed Harrison approaching Redknapp and asking direct questions which Redknapp answered.
 Redknapp simply stated, "Yeah, I'd have him, I like Toddy, he's a tough b*****d."
 On 9 December 2006, Todd made his first appearance in four months, coming on as a second–half substitute, in a 3–1 loss against Newcastle United.
 He then started four matches throughout December, helping the club win three matches.
 Todd had, however, found first team opportunities hard to come by during the latter stages of the 2006–2007 season and went on to make thirteen appearances in all competitions.

 After talks with Todd, Mark Hughes let it be known that he was available for transfer, leading to Derby County, Sunderland, Birmingham City, Wigan Athletic and Portsmouth all expressed an interest in signing him.